 - It boosts brand awareness: When a consumer is loyal to a brand, they are more encouraged to recommend your products/services to their family and friends.
 Word-of-mouth marketing (WOMM) is a time-tested marketing approach that effectively boosts brand awareness.

 - It cultivates positive brand reputation: As a related point, the more people who recommend and are familiar with your brand, the better your chances are in cultivating a positive reputation.
-Trust is an important element in building loyalty, and in the dispensary industry, this is a huge factor in the success of your business.
+Trust is an important element in building loyalty, this is a huge factor in the success of your business.

 How to Build Valuable Brand Loyalty